Amir-Manafpour/Week4ProgrammingAssignment/README.md

 # Week4ProgrammingAssignment
 Repository for Week 4 Programming Assignment for Getting and Cleaning Data Course on Coursera

 This program reads and provides a tidy data set as well as a summary for the dataset.
-First the user must download and unzip the dataset from the link below:
+First the user must download and unzip the dataset to their working directory from the link below:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip